SSigl/Biostatistics---IRT-functions/README.md

 The reader should note that it might happen that the dif_poly_int function returns an error because of convergence's problems of the model.
 This is a problem if we wish to apply the "dif_poly" function on a list of several items because it might interrupt the process : to avoid this, we use "tryCatch" on "dif_poly_int" so that if the "dif_poly_int" returns no result, the loop does pass to the next item in the "items" list.

-This "dif_poly" function may be used for only one item in the "items" argument, so we will not use the "dif_poly_int" function, which is only an intermediary function useful in the "dif_poly" function.
+This "dif_poly" function may be used for only one item in the "items" argument, so we will not use the "dif_poly_int" function, which is only an intermediary function useful in the "dif_poly" function, and we will only use "dif_poly".

 # To check whether the model is well-adjusted to our data : "simulation_1_int" (intermediary function) and "simulation_1"